IAmAnalyst/git-basic-exercises/README.md

-my name is Philani Xulu and this is my first Readme file
+my name is Philani Xulu and this is my first Readme file, I am so excited